apache/activemq-website/src/components/classic/documentation/slow-consumer-handling.md

 Example
 -------

-The following example shows an ActiveMQ Classic broker configuration file.
+The following example shows an ActiveMQ broker configuration file.
 Notice that for topics in the `PRICES.>` wildcard range the `pendingMessageLimitStrategy` property is set to only keep around `10` messages for each consumer above their prefetch buffer size.

 ```
 <beans xmlns="http://www.springframework.org/schema/beans"